ZuriPL/PyPass/README.md

  - Fix theming

 4.
- - Add an option to sync passwors between devices using a cloud sharing service like MEGA
+ - Add an option to sync passwords between devices using a cloud sharing service like MEGA